*updated 4-10-25

 - Rain City Capital: Based in Washington state, Rain City Capital offers hard money loans and RTLs with a base foothold in the Pacific Northwest.
 Their focus is on fast funding solutions for short-term residential projects like fix-and-flip, construction, and rehab loans.
 Rain City Capital is known for its agility in providing customized financial products to help investors move quickly in competitive markets.

-These firms often have relationships with rating agencies like Morningstar DBRS, which helps assess the risk of the loans for institutional buyers.
-The increased demand for RTL loans, particularly in high-growth markets, has contributed to the rapid expansion of the lending space.
+These firms often have relationships with rating agencies like Morningstar DBRS, which helps assess the risk of the new loans for institutional buyers.

 Best Practices for Residential Transition Loans